openhab/openhab-alexa/USAGE.md

 ### 2. Skill Configuration

-1. Visit the [Alexa-Website](https://alexa.amazon.com/) or use the belonging app on your mobile.
+1. Visit the [Alexa website](https://alexa.amazon.com/) or use the Alexa app on your mobile device.
 2. Navigate to "Smart Home" -> "Configure Smart Home" and search for openHAB.
-3. Follow the Instructions there to authorise Alexa using your myopenhab.org-account.
+3. Follow the instructions to authorize Alexa using your myopenhab.org account.

 ### 3. Final Configuration

-After tagging your items you can go back to the Alexa-configurations and search for devices.
+After tagging your items you can go back to the Alexa application and search for devices.

 ### Example Voice Commands